 - 4.1.
-All Players will: - 4.1.1. comply with Schedule 1 (Player Obligations); and - 4.1.2. acknowledge that this Policy is a Rugby AU By-Law for the purposes of their Player Contract and non-compliance of the Policy may constitute a breach of the: - a) Player Contract; and/or - Rugby AU Code of Conduct (as amended and replaced from time to time), following which sanctions may apply, including fines, suspension or termination of their Player Contract.
+All Players will: - 4.1.1. comply with Schedule 1 (Player Obligations); and - 4.1.2. acknowledge that this Policy is a Rugby AU By-Law for the purposes of their Player Contract and non-compliance of the Policy may constitute a breach of the: - a) Player Contract; and/or - b) Rugby AU Professional Player Code of Conduct or Rugby AU Code of Conduct, as applicable, (as amended and replaced from time to time), following which sanctions may apply, including fines, suspension or termination of their Player Contract.